revh/go-sssgenerator/README.md

 Put some frontmatter markdown in the posts directory Put some html file in the templates directory

-run the buid command
+Run the buid command

 `$ cd mynewblog`

 `$ go-sssgenerator build`

-if it works you should have the generated files in mynewblog directory
+If it works you should have the generated files in mynewblog directory

-for a working example check https://github.com/revh/revh.github.io
+For a working example check https://github.com/revh/revh.github.io

 # Warning

 This program is only intended as a study project